-- i) Proposals for generating heat or electricity from renewable energy sources will should be permitted providing that the benefits of the development, such as the contribution towards renewable energy targets, significantly outweigh any harm. technology is suitable for the location and the scale, form, design and materials can be satisfactorily assimilated into the In addition, permission will only be granted provided: - any adverse impacts on the local landscape, townscape or areas of historical interest can be satisfactorily assimilated - and-the proposal minimises harm to residential amenity by virtue of noise, vibration, overshadowing, flicker, or other detrimental emissions, during construction, its operation and decommissioning taking into account the extent to which that development will contribute towards the national target - adverse impacts upon designated wildlife sites, nature conservation interests, and biodiversity are satisfactorily mitigated.
+- Proposals for generating heat or electricity from renewable energy sources should be permitted providing that the benefits of the development, such as the contribution towards renewable energy targets, significantly outweigh any harm.
+In addition, permission will only be granted provided: - any adverse impacts on the local landscape, townscape or areas of historical interest can be satisfactorily assimilated - the proposal minimises harm to residential amenity by virtue of noise, vibration, overshadowing, flicker, or other detrimental emissions, during construction, its operation and decommissioning - adverse impacts upon designated wildlife sites, nature conservation interests, and biodiversity are satisfactorily mitigated.